OfficeDev/Microsoft-Teams-Samples/samples/tab-meeting-transcript-recording/csharp/README.md

 ## Meeting Transcripts Recordings

-This sample shows meeting transcripts and recordings.
+This Microsoft Teams sample application provides a robust solution for capturing meeting transcripts and recordings, streamlining the process of documentation and review.
+Featuring an intuitive interface and easy integration with .NET and the Teams Toolkit, it empowers users to enhance collaboration and maintain accurate records of their meetings.

 **Interaction with app**
 ![MeetingTranscriptRecording](MeetingTranscriptRecording/Images/MeetingTranscriptRecording.gif)